EPCCed/eidf-docs/docs/services/s3/getting-started.md

 Nothing has happened!
 As noted earlier, file deletion messages are printed before deletion, and may, or may not, reflect what actually is deleted.

 !!!
-Warning "Trailing slashes are significant"
+Warning "Trailing slashes and deletion"

     When deleting files, a trailing slash is significant.
 A reference to `s3://mybucket/a/b/c/` is **not** the same as a reference to `s3://mybucket/a/b/c`.

     Deleting files using reference `s3://mybucket/a/b/c/` will do nothing unless the `--recursive` option is used.
-If used, then **all** files with prefix `a/b/c/` will be deleted.
-If no such files exist, then deletion does nothing.
+If the `--recursive` option is used, then **all** files with prefix `a/b/c/` will be deleted.
+If no such files exist, then the operation does nothing.

     Deleting files using reference `s3://mybucket/a/b/c` will succeed if there is a file with key `a/b/c` and will do nothing otherwise.
 If the `--recursive` option is used, then **all** files whose key starts with `a/b/c` will be deleted (e.g., if there were files `a/b/cookie`, `a/b/c/dough`, then these would both be deleted).